rundis/gradle-buster-plugin/README.md

 #### As part of a CI build
 * You would typically either
 	* hook up the relevant gradle tasks as dependencies in your build task graph (as shown in the top)
-	* or specify gradle busterTestin a gradle build step in your build server config
+	* or specify gradle busterTest in a gradle build step in your build server config

 #### Local development
 With the support for automatically capturing browsers and the autotest support, you might consider using the plugin